dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The first line tells Docker Engine what is the base image that your new image will be built upon.
 In this example it will be the official Debian image, which contains the files and directories which Debian itself is made out of.

+If a base image doesn't exist on your host at the time of building the image, it will automatically pulled from the Docker Hub.

 As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images actually work.

 I know, it helped me to better understand it.